ainun-11/ainun-11/README.md

 ### About me

-I build web products and small tools, and I care about usable, reliable systems.
+I build practical, end-to-end web products and small tools.
+I care about usable, reliable systems.
 On the web side I work with **Next.js**, **Nest.js**, **Prisma**, and **PostgreSQL**.
 I have hands-on experience with realtime features over Socket.IO and mobile UI in Flutter.
-I am expanding my applied AI skills in Python and enjoy wiring ML features into product workflows when it clearly improves the user experience.
+I am expanding my applied AI skills in Python and enjoy wiring ML features into product workflows when it improves the user experience.

 ---